 Coach Moreno has been in the Army Reserves for 10 years.
-He is currently serving his third deployment and second to Afghanistan.
-He will be gone for the entire season and will return next Fall.
-This is Coach Moreno’s fourth year at the helm of the QC baseball program.
+He missed last season while serving his third deployment and second to Afghanistan.
+This is Coach Moreno’s fifth year at the helm of the QC baseball program.
 He was also deployed his first year of taking over the program.
 Moreno graduated from Mesa High School and then continued his baseball career at Arizona State before being drafted into the minor league organization with the Cubs.
 He’s since coached at ASU, Central AZ CC, South Mountain CC and the University of New Orleans.

-In his first season back, he led the Bulldogs to the 5A San Tan Region Championship and was named the San Tan Region Coach of the Year.
+In his first season back from deployment, Moreno led the Bulldogs to the 5A San Tan Region Championship and was named the San Tan Region Coach of the Year.
 He was also named The Arizona Republic Coach of the Year in 2017.
-Last year, the team made it to the state quarterfinals and finished with a record of 21-9.
+In 2018, the team made it to the state quarterfinals and finished with a record of 21-9.
 Last year, the Bulldogs upset higher seed Chaparral in the state play-in game and earned their way into the 6A state playoffs.
 Last year, his team was sporting an undefeated 8-0 record prior to the pandemic shutdown.

 Drew Ramirez has been good friends with Moreno since they coached at Central Arizona College together under Clint Myers.

 “Mikel asked me to come with him, so if he got deployed there would always be a coach,” Ramirez said in an article in AZ Central.
 “Mikel and I have been coaching together on and off for about 20 years.
 We both started coaching at Central Arizona College under Clint Myers.
 Mikel and I hit it off the first time we met and [have] been best friends ever since.
 We always introduce each other as brothers.
 My oldest son is named Mikel and I’m the godfather to his oldest daughter Emmy.”

-Ramirez also coached the team in 2016 while Moreno was deployed.
+Ramirez coached the team in 2016 and 2019 while Moreno was deployed.